-If you require Key Drummond to purely find you a prospective tenant, a letting fee equal to 60% of the first month's rent plus VAT is charged, subject to a minimum charge of £395.00 plus VAT.
+If you require Key Drummond to purely find you a prospective tenant, a letting fee equal to 75% of the first month's rent plus VAT is charged, subject to a minimum charge of £720.00.

-A fee of £95.00 plus VAT will also be charged for the negotiating of a tenancy renewal, any periodic agreements and/or rent increases for existing tenants.
+A fee of £180.00 plus VAT will also be charged for the negotiating of a tenancy renewal, any periodic agreements and/or rent increases for existing tenants.
+For a comprehensive list of charges please contact the Lettings office on 01202 700 888 for further information.

 Council tax is the responsibility of the occupier.
 You should inform your local collection office that you are leaving the property.
 During vacant periods the charge reverts to the owner.